-- 16.1 The Governance Director is responsible for the servicing and supporting of the Corporation, the Standing Committees and any other groups established from time to time. - 16.2 As indicated in paragraph 15.2 above the Corporation has approved a detailed job description for Governance Director which sets out the role and responsibilities. - 16.3 No resolutions of the Corporation can be made without the Governance Director being in attendance at the meeting to carry out the servicing role (see also paragraphs 16.4 and 16.5 below). - 16.4 It will be appropriate for the Corporation to ask the Governance Director to withdraw from a meeting when consideration is to be given to the conduct of the Governance Director (including possible dismissal) or remuneration.
-On those relatively rare occasions when the Governance Director is not present for a specific item on the grounds of personal interest the Chair will be responsible for preparing a note of the discussion for inclusion in the minutes. - 16.5 In the absence of both the Governance Director and any Deputy Clerk to the Corporation due to illness or other good and urgent cause the Chair will make arrangements, following discussion with the CEO and if possible, the Governance Director, for someone other than a member of the Corporation to carry out the role on a temporary basis.
-The recommendation of the Chair will be considered by the Corporation as the first item of business at the meeting which cannot be attended for whatever reason by the Governance Director or Deputy Clerk of the Corporation.
+- 16.1 The Chief of Staff and Governance is responsible for the servicing and supporting of the Corporation, the Standing Committees and any other groups established from time to time. - 16.2 As indicated in paragraph 15.2 above the Corporation has approved a detailed job description for Chief of Staff and Governance which sets out the role and responsibilities.

+- 16.3 No resolutions of the Corporation can be made without the Chief of Staff and Governance being in attendance at the meeting to carry out the servicing role (see also paragraphs 16.4 and 16.5 below). - 16.4 It will be appropriate for the Corporation to ask the Chief of Staff and Governance to withdraw from a meeting when consideration is to be given to the conduct of the Chief of Staff and Governance (including possible dismissal) or remuneration.
+On those relatively rare occasions when the Chief of Staff and Governance is not present for a specific item on the grounds of personal interest the Chair will be responsible for preparing a note of the discussion for inclusion in the minutes. - 16.5 In the absence of both the Chief of Staff and Governance and any Deputy Clerk to the Corporation due to illness or other good and urgent cause the Chair will make arrangements, following discussion with the CEO and if possible, the Chief of Staff and Governance, for someone other than a member of the Corporation to carry out the role on a temporary basis.
+The recommendation of the Chair will be considered by the Corporation as the first item of business at the meeting which cannot be attended for whatever reason by the Chief of Staff and Governance or Deputy Clerk of the Corporation.